-- 3.2.1 The residential service has policies and procedures in place to effectively manage risk and information is used proactively to prevent harm. - 3.2.2 The residential service has arrangements in place to identify, assess, mitigate, monitor and report all risks to the safety of residents. - 3.2.3 The registered provider systematically identifies aspects of service delivery that may be associated with a risk of harm to residents and puts in place structured arrangements to minimise both clinical and non-clinical risks. - 3.2.4 Residential services have arrangements in place for the identification, reporting, recording, investigation and learning from serious incidents, adverse events and near misses involving residents.
-This arrangement includes a process for: - reporting notifiable events to the Health Information and Quality Authority in the required format and within the specified time frame in accordance with the regulations - reporting adverse events and incidents in a timely manner through national reporting systems, where they exist, in line with national legislation, policy, guidelines and guidance - investigation of adverse events and incidents in a timely manner, in line with local policies and procedures and necessary actions identified and implemented - prompt and effective dissemination and implementation of the recommendations and learning from the management and review of adverse events and incidents - using the lessons learned to inform the development of best practice and improve service provision across all services. - 3.2.5 Each resident is protected by practices that promote safety.
+- 3.2.1 The residential service has policies and procedures in place to effectively manage risk and information is used proactively to prevent harm. - 3.2.2 The residential service has arrangements in place to identify, assess, mitigate, monitor and report all risks to the safety of residents. - 3.2.3 The registered provider systematically identifies aspects of service delivery that may be associated with a risk of harm to residents and puts in place structured arrangements to minimise these risks.
+These include but are not limited to: - prevention, assessment and management of pressure ulcers - assessment and prevention of falls - prevention, management and treatment of incontinence - accidental physical injury to residents - transfer of care with necessary information between the residential service, medical and other services - management and use of equipment and medical devices. - 3.2.4 Residential services have arrangements in place for the identification, reporting, recording, investigation and learning from serious incidents, adverse events and near misses involving residents.
+This arrangement includes a process for: - reporting notifiable events to the Health Information and Quality Authority in the required format and within the specified timeframe in accordance with the regulations - reporting adverse events and incidents in a timely manner through national reporting systems, where they exist, in line with national legislation, policy, guidelines and guidance - investigation of adverse events and incidents in a timely manner, in line with local policies and procedures and necessary actions identified and implemented

+- prompt and effective dissemination and implementation of the recommendations and learning from the management and review of adverse events and incidents - using the lessons learned to inform the development of best practice and improve service provision across all services. - 3.2.5 Each resident is protected by practices that promote safety.
 If an incident occurs where safety is compromised, the person in charge takes all reasonable and proportionate interim measures to protect them pending the outcome of an investigation.
-Each resident is kept informed and supported during the investigation process.
+Each resident is kept informed and supported during the investigation process. - 3.2.6 Contingency plans are in place to deal with major incidents and emergencies.
+The residential service has a register of designated persons to contact in the event of a major incident or emergency.